Skip to content

 • outputs directory: Created by Hydra to store the run's outputs

-• mlruns directory: Created by MLflow to store experiment data
+• mlruns directory: Created by MLflow to store experiment artifacts

 • artifacts directory: Contains configuration files and logs managed by HydraFlow